larsbrinkhoff/fearless-git/README.md

 > it’s a good idea to begin the commit message with a single short
 > (less than 50 character) line summarizing the change, followed by a
 > blank line and then a more thorough description.

+### Why rewrite pull requests?

+It's not just for fun, rewriting your pull request have actual benefits.

+- It's easier to review a pull request that consists of small atomic commits.
+Perhaps more importantly, sometimes a a bug appears and someone else has to go back and look at your commits to understand their intent.

+- If branch goes out of sync with the upstream master, rebasing it will make it possible to a fast-forward merge.
+This makes for a linear history which is easier to understand than a history which branches and joins in several parallel arcs.

+- Sometimes a change needs to be backed out.
+If the commit does several unrelated things, a simple revert operation removes everything.